TrueNAS Telegraf, Influx, Grafana#

 4. Return to Pool List

-5. Repeat for Grafana and Telegraf
+5. Repeat for InfluxDB-Data, Grafana-Plugins, Grafana-Data and Telegraf

 You should now see something like this.#